jcaillon/valet/tests.d/self-config/results.approved.md

 #
 # Valet is configurable through environment variables.
 #
-# To configure variables in bash, you should defined them in your `~/.bashrc` file which gets included (source) on each startup.
+# To configure variables in bash, you should export them in your `~/.bashrc` file which gets included (source) on each startup.
 #
 # In Valet, you can also set variables in special bash scripts which are sourced when the program starts.
 # These scripts are: